 In 1999 the Bemidji School district was building a new elementary school in the Nymore neighborhood and looking to sell the old school building and property.
 One popular idea was to donate the property to the Red Cross.
 Steve felt impressed of the Lord to bid for the property, offering $35,000 (for insurance purposes – the building is valued at about 2 million dollars, and the property occupies an entire city block).
 Although at first the school board seemed set to go with the Red Cross, by the final vote several members had changed their minds and it was unanimously awarded to Mt.
 Zion.

-After $100,000+ worth of renovations, including installing an elevator, the church began meeting in Nymore in September of 1999.
+After over $100,000 of renovations, including installing an elevator, the church began meeting in Nymore in September of 1999.
 The Lord impressed on Steve and the elders that their occupation of the building was to “steward it for My purposes.”
-So far that has included allowing the Community Table (“soup kitchen” ministry) to use the cafeteria for two nights a week; providing office space for Churches United, a joint ministry of Bemidji churches serving the poor; hosting Ruby’s Pantry, a monthly food distribution and ministry to folks in need; renting or giving meeting space to other churches and ministry groups on occasion; hosting Servants of Shelter (SOS), a ministry to the homeless, for one or two weeks each winter; providing in-town office space for a pastor of two rural parishes; along with organizing, sponsoring, and/or hosting various kinds of conferences and retreats.
+So far that has included allowing the Community Table (“soup kitchen” ministry) to use the cafeteria for two nights a week; providing office space for Churches United, a joint ministry of Bemidji churches serving the poor; sponsoring Ruby’s Pantry, a monthly food distribution and ministry to folks in need; renting or giving meeting space to other churches and ministry groups on occasion; and providing in-town office space for a pastor of two rural parishes; along with organizing, sponsoring, and/or hosting various kinds of conferences and retreats.
+[We also hosted Servants of Shelter (SOS), a joint-church ministry to the homeless, for two or three weeks each winter during the several years in the 2000’s and 2010’s when that ministry was active.]

-After several elders left in 2005, Steve asked John Parsons and Rocky Coffin to serve in leadership – John was an evangelist sent from Scotland to minister in America, who was making his home in Bemidji at the time; Rocky is a seasoned elder who pastored a small country church for seven years and served in eldership, campus ministry, and Bible study leader roles previous to that.
+After several elders left in 2005, Steve asked John Parsons and Rocky Coffin to serve in leadership – John was an evangelist sent from Scotland to minister in America, who was making his home in Bemidji at the time; Rocky is a seasoned elder who pastored a small country church for seven years and served in various eldership, campus ministry, and Bible study leader roles previous to that.
 In 2010, Rocky was asked to come on staff as associate pastor.
+(Learn more about Rocky and our other current staff at our Staff page!)

 One of Pastor Steve’s burdens over the years has been to see the Church at large come together as the body of Christ, particularly to remember the “feasts of the Lord” – Passover, Pentecost, and the Feast of Tabernacles.
 Mt.
 Zion has therefore sought to commemorate these events on its own or through joint events with other churches, hosting or participating in Passover seder meals, conferences, and concerts of prayer.

 Mount Zion is also privileged to have a couple of members who have lived in Israel for a time, and several others who have visited Israel more than once.
-This has led to opportunities for Pastor Steve and others to minister to local believers there, bringing both encouragement and carpentry skills to bear in various circumstances.
+This has led to opportunities for Pastor Steve and others to minister to local believers there, bringing both encouragement and various practical helps to bear in various circumstances.

 Our worship service seeks to be contemporary in flavor, with a team of musicians on stage, leading the congregation in singing many current standards, as well as occasional hymns and choruses from past traditions.
 Worship leaders have included Steve Thompson, Jim Mathis, and currently the very talented Bob McKeown.